 Background

-The pilot project will introduce prohibition of driving restrictions on sections of road immediately outside the entrance to four primary schools, for a short time, at the start and end of the school day.
+The project prohibits driving in short sections of road outside selected local primary schools at the beginning and end of the school day during term time.

 • Clober Primary School, Milngavie